The strong coupling constant: State of the art and the decade ahead: from lattice QCD alphasmZ from lattice QCD

-{\it Acknowledgments---} I am grateful for the organizers of this meeting for the opportunity to speak.
-I thank my colleagues in the FLAG $\alphas$-WG, Peter Petreczky and Roger Horsley for the pleasant collaboration and feedback on a draft of this contribution.
+{\it Acknowledgments---} I thank my colleagues in the FLAG $\alphas$-WG, Peter Petreczky and Roger Horsley for the pleasant collaboration and feedback on a draft of this contribution.
 Partial support by the EU unter grant agreement H2020-MSCA-ITN-2018-813942 (EuroPLEx) is gratefully acknowledged.